d6y/wootjs/README.md

 ## This Project

-This project contains a Scala implementation of WOOT, which has also been compiled to JavaScript using Scala.js.
+This project contains a Scala implementation of WOOT.
+It has ben een compiled to JavaScript using Scala.js.
+In other words, this is an example of sharing one implementation (the WOOT model) in both a JavaScript and Scala context.

 WOOT is only the algorithm for text consistency.
 You need to bring your own editor and network layer.

-The project is an example of sharing one implementation (the WOOT model) in both a JavaScript and Scala context.

 The editor is [ACE](http://ace.c9.io/), which is wired up to the Scala.js implementation of WOOT locally within the browser.